bacembendaly99/Testing-Project/Unit-Testing 📌/readme.md

 Testing with Jasmine is done by running all the **spec files** of the project( generated automatically with the creation of all components and services including the app component)

-Here we deleted all spec file except for the <a href='https://github.com/bacembendaly99/octopus-predictions-frontend/blob/dev/src/app/components/team/team.component.spec.ts'>team.component.spec.ts</a> .
+Here we deleted all spec file except for the <a href='https://github.com/bacembendaly99/octopus-predictions-frontend/blob/dev/src/app/components/team/team.component.spec.ts'>team.component.spec.ts</a> and <a href='https://github.com/bacembendaly99/octopus-predictions-frontend/blob/dev/src/app/components/team/team.component.spec.ts'>football.service.spec.ts</a> .

 <br>
 initialisation of the TestBed: